Quad Workout: Quads built at home

 Wall-sits (curl optional)

 I usually perform this exercise last to totally crush my legs.
-With your feet shoulder width apart, lower yourself down into a seated position with your thighs parallel to the ground.
+With your feet shoulder-width apart, lower yourself down into a seated position with your thighs parallel to the ground.
 Make sure your back is pressed against the wall and hold that position.
 Perform 3 sets for one minute long each.

 Most of these exercises not only work the quads but also the hamstrings, calves, and glutes.
 Now you have a number of exercises that will provide you with a solid foundation.
-As usual, perform each exercise for 12-15 repetitions for 3 sets or crate your own killer quad workout!
+As usual, perform each exercise for 12-15 repetitions for 3 sets or create your own killer quad workout!

 Now that you have an at-home quads workout, you can start combining upper and lower body exercises to get a full body workout!